 Any grow light you buy should come with specific directions on how to use.
 In general, grow lights should be placed above the plant (to mimic the sun).
 Plants generally lean and grow towards the light source, so positioning the light above the plant will stop any unusual growth.

 As LED grow lights have a low heat output, they can be placed closer to your plants.
-The top of the plant should be around 6 inches away from the light source.
+The top of the plant should be at least 6 inches away from the light source.
 If you have a large area, you may need to use multiple grow lights to fully cover the area.

 Keep in mind that plants still need darkness to grow.
 While plants photosynthesise during the day, they need at least 8 hours of darkness to continue the process called respiration, where they break this energy down further.
 Aim to give your plants a rest by having at least 8 hours at night where the lights aren’t on.